apache/incubator-xtable/website/docs/demo/docker.md

 ## Setting up Docker cluster
 After cloning the OneTable repository, change directory to `demo` and run the `start_demo.sh` script.
-This script builds OneTable jars required for the demo and then spins up docker containers to start a Jupyter notebook with Scala interpreter, Hive Metastore and Trino.
+This script builds OneTable jars required for the demo and then spins up docker containers to start a Jupyter notebook with Scala interpreter, Hive Metastore, Presto and Trino.

 ```shell md title="shell"
 cd demo